Understanding Medical Cannabis (Marijuana)

-The cannabis plant contains more than 110 chemical compounds called cannabinoids, and more that we don’t know about yet.
+The cannabis plant has more than 110 chemical compounds called cannabinoids, with even more that we don’t know about yet.
 Of these, 2 have been the focus of most studies on medical use: THC (delta-9-tetrahydrocannabinol) and CBD (cannabidiol).
-These chemicals have effects on the body much like medicines do.
-They can affect the central nervous system and the immune system in several different ways:
+These chemicals have effects on the body like medicines do.
+They can affect the central nervous system and the immune system in different ways:

-- THC is the part of cannabis that has psychoactive effects – it can produce the “high” feeling.
+- THC is the part of cannabis that has psychoactive effects – it can produce a “high” feeling.
 It has been found to help with pain, nausea, and insomnia.

 - CBD is the part of cannabis that has been found to help with anxiety, inflammation, and pain.
 It has no psychoactive effects.